DHANUSH5767/First-Nation-Hand-Sign-Language-Detection/Readme.txt

 python realtime_prediction.py

 Ensure that a webcam is connected and accessible for capturing live video input.

-Acknowledgements

-This project was completed under the guidance of [Professor’s Name], as part of the Masters of Applied Computing program at Wilfrid Laurier University.

-Special thanks to the members of Group 3 for their collaborative effort in developing the dataset, training the model, and building the real-time application.

 License

 This project is intended for academic and portfolio use only.
 All data and code are provided for educational purposes.